CraftAcademyLabs/coach-guides/weeks/week_4.md

 1. Acceptance-Unit Test Cycle with Rails (individual assignment)
 2. Legacy Code challenge (pairing assignment)

+Get the cohort to create a Rails application that can be used throughout the rest of the bootcamp

 ### Learning objectives
 * Learn about Ruby on Rails